-Talk to any planner and ask what their top three frustrations are and one topic always comes up; getting timely, complete and competitive responses to their RFP (Request for Proposal).
+If you were to talk to any planner and ask what their top three frustrations are, one topic always comes up; getting timely, complete and competitive responses to their RFP (Request for Proposal).
 So much has been written about this topic and the challenges associated with it, yet few offer solutions.

 In this article, we will offer specific solutions and actions meeting planners can take to improve the outcome of their RFP.
 Our goal: How can the hotels get the information in the RFP’s they need to give a timely and competitive response and how can planners get to the top of the heap and get their RFP not only noticed, but given the best possible response?